aquasecurity/aqua-operator/docs/DeployOpenShiftOperator.md

 **[AquaScanner CRD](../config/crd/bases/operator.aquasec.com_aquascanners.yaml)** is used to deploy the Aqua Scanner in any cluster.
 Please see the [example CR](../config/samples/operator_v1alpha1_aquascanner.yaml) for the listing of all fields and configurations.
 * You need to set the target Aqua Server using the ```.spec.login.host```  property.
 * You need to provide the ```.spec.login.username``` and ```.spec.login.password``` to authenticate with the Aqua Server.
+* You can choose to provide ```.spec.login.token``` to enable token based authentication with the aqua server, If the ```.spec.login.token``` is defined in spec username and password are not considered.
+Token authentication takes higher precedence over a username and password authentication.
 * You can set ``.spec.login.tlsNoVerify`` if you connect scanner to HTTPS server, and don't want to use mTLS verification.
 * You can choose to deploy a different version of the Aqua Scanner by setting the ```.spec.image.tag``` property.
     If you choose to run old/custom Aqua Scanner version, you must set ```.spec.common.allowAnyVersion``` .
 * You can define the scanner resources requests/limits using ```.spec.deploy.resources```.